 River Hawk Field Hockey Academy Chelmsford, Massachusetts

-Join UMASS Lowell's head coach, Shannon LeBlanc Hlebichuk, and assistant coach, Katie White, at Chelmsford High School for the River Hawk Field Hockey Academy this summer.
+Join UMASS Lowell's head coach, Shannon LeBlanc Hlebichuk, and assistant coach, Katie White, at McCarthy Middle School for the River Hawk Field Hockey Academy this summer.

 The River Hawk Field Hockey Academy is a camp designed for players of all ability levels.
 Whether you are a high school player looking to refine your skills before tryouts or a young beginner just starting out, the staff at River Hawk will have programs tailored to improve your game.